codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

 -   In this case, you must send to Pulse the information about your **deployments** and the corresponding **changes** using the [Pulse CLI](../cli/cli.md) or the [Ingestion API](https://ingestion.pulse.codacy.com/v1/api-docs).

+## Automatic incident detection strategies {: id="incident-detection-strategy"}

+The following is a detailed description of how the Pulse GitHub integration automatically detects incidents:

+### Use pull request reverts (based on default branch)

+-   Pulse considers an incident a reverted pull request that **targets the default branch** of the repository when the revert operation was executed through the GitHub UI originating a branch which name starts with `revert-`.
+-   The incident creation date is the timestamp when the reverted pull request was initially merged.
+-   Pulse associates incidents to the system matching the repository name.

+### Don't detect incidents via GitHub

+-   Pulse doesn't detect incidents automatically using GitHub events.

+    Choose this option if you want to send to Pulse the information about your **incidents** using another Pulse integration - [PagerDuty one-click integration](pagerduty-integration.md), [Pulse CLI](../cli/cli.md), or [Ingestion API](https://ingestion.pulse.codacy.com/v1/api-docs) - or if you don't want Pulse to track incidents data.

 ## Collected data

 The table below lists the data that the GitHub integration collects from your GitHub organization, together with: